syednadeembe/project_sessions/session-6/README.txt

 ######################################################################################
 # Setup
 ######################################################################################
-###Before running deployment make sure the images are persent in the system, use session-2/part-2 for building.
+### Before running deployment make sure the images are persent in the system, use updated-image-with-metrics for building.
 ###deploy the production deployments
 kubectl apply -f example-myapp-production/deployment.yaml